 Ingredient mixing has been a source of growing concern.
 They may have received reports of damage or fires.
 It’s also possible that the product labels are inadequate in explaining the optimal ways to mix the products.
 A common misconception is that if combining isn’t explicitly allowed on the label, it must not be allowed.
 There are a few things that can’t be mixed, except for anti-cholinesterase compounds.
 Combining an adjuvant with a specific pesticide is one such instance.

 If you need to combine your components slowly and evenly, the mixing tank is for you.
 In contrast, an emulsifying machine is the best option for quick-acting mixing.

-The outcome may depend on both the type of material you use and the shape of your industrial mixing tank.
+The outcome may depend on the type of material you use, a mixing tank with agitator, or the shape of your industrial mixing tank.
 Industrial mixing tanks often have bottoms that are conical, elliptical, or sloped.
 Each type is best for different states of matter, compositions, and viscosities.

 A conical form is ideal for efficient drainage to a central drain.
 Because there is minimal risk of unmixed material gathering further than the reach of the mixing impeller, this configuration is popular for liquids that blend easily with other liquids or powders.

 A dished bottom is ideal when it’s essential for the impeller to effectively suspend settled materials and permit maximum batch turnover before drainage.

 Lastly, the liquid is guided to a drain valve or spigot that is horizontally located at the base of the tank wall by the sloping bottom design.

 Regardless of the design of the bottom, open-top industrial tanks often include a formed lip around the top of the tank, pipe legs with mounting flanges, and mixer mounting brackets.